Parsl/parallel_patterns/README.md

 # Implementations of Computing Patterns in Parsl

+Parsl is a parallel scripting package in Python.

-This repository houses important examples and implementations of computing patterns and workflows in Parsl.
+This repository houses important examples and implementations of computing patterns and workflows in Parsl for data management, mathematical models, computing techniques and simulations.
 The jupyter notebooks are meant to provide a template that engineers and scientists can use to build their own parallel workflows.

 The topics covered in these implementations are: